migomipo/migo-hqm-server/README.md

 mercy                  | (Match mode only) Mercy rule setting.
 If 0, mercy rule will be disabled.
 Otherwise, games will automatically end if a team scores and leads by at least X goals. first                  | (Match mode only) First-to-goals rule setting.
 If 0, first-to-goals rule will be disabled.
 Otherwise, games will automatically end if a team scores and and reaches at least X goals scored. attempts               | (Russian 1v1 or shootout mode only) How many attempts each team will get.
-Default is 5 for shootout mode and 10 for Russian 1v1 mode.
+Default is 5 for shootout mode and 10 for Russian 1v1 mode. blue_line_location     | (Match or Russian 1v1 only) Distance between the end boards and the edge of the blue line closest to the neutral zone in meters.

 ### Physics
 Property                  | Explanation